OpenEvalProject/evals/manuscripts/elife-38519/v2/manuscript.md

 ## Abstract

-10.7554/eLife.38519.001 Insulin gene mutations are a leading cause of neonatal diabetes.
+Insulin gene mutations are a leading cause of neonatal diabetes.
 They can lead to proinsulin misfolding and its retention in endoplasmic reticulum (ER).
 This results in increased ER-stress suggested to trigger beta-cell apoptosis.
 In humans, the mechanisms underlying beta-cell failure remain unclear.
 Here we show that misfolded proinsulin impairs developing beta-cell proliferation without increasing apoptosis.
-We generated induced pluripotent stem cells (iPSCs) from people carrying insulin ( INS ) mutations, engineered isogenic CRISPR-Cas9 mutation-corrected lines and differentiated them to beta-like cells.
+We generated induced pluripotent stem cells (iPSCs) from people carrying insulin (INS) mutations, engineered isogenic CRISPR-Cas9 mutation-corrected lines and differentiated them to beta-like cells.
 Single-cell RNA-sequencing analysis showed increased ER-stress and reduced proliferation in INS-mutant beta-like cells compared with corrected controls.
 Upon transplantation into mice, INS-mutant grafts presented reduced insulin secretion and aggravated ER-stress.
-Cell size, mTORC1 signaling, and respiratory chain subunits expression were all reduced in INS -mutant beta-like cells, yet apoptosis was not increased at any stage.
+Cell size, mTORC1 signaling, and respiratory chain subunits expression were all reduced in INS-mutant beta-like cells, yet apoptosis was not increased at any stage.
 Our results demonstrate that neonatal diabetes-associated INS-mutations lead to defective beta-cell mass expansion, contributing to diabetes development.

 ## Introduction